Fun Food StuffHome & Garden

 I’ve been using Mastercook to organize my recipes for years.

 These days, I’m yearning for a more modern interface with simpler actions and faster response times.
-So I thought I’d give the newest version of Mastercook — and 5 of the other most popular recipe programs — a try to see which one I liked best.
+So I thought I’d give the newest version of Mastercook — and 5 of the other most popular recipe programs — a try to see which one I like best.

 #1 – Mastercook